-- Identifying less experienced advisors who round out or compliment your natural abilities and fill in any gaps allows you to spend your time on more complex cases.
+- Identifying less experienced advisors who round out or complement your natural abilities and fill in any gaps allows you to spend your time on more complex cases.

 - Teams with younger advisors tend to build stronger relationships with millennials who may receive an inheritance from aging baby boomers.

 - Design the advisor compensation model for all involved.
-This can vary from case to case.
+This model can vary from case to case.

 At the end of the day, adding value to your clients is what is most important.
 Most clients view teams as “more professionals for the price of one.”
 The peace of mind associated with knowing all of their professional advisors are working towards one goal is extremely valuable; if handled correctly, it will result in many referrals.